-Study participants will be recruited from existing and new Unigard policy holders.
-When policy holders enter the PAYD pilot, odometer readings will be taken to establish a baseline.
-Through the course of the study, the vehicle will be measured using the iPAID technology and odometer checks to assess the miles driven.
-Participants will be surveyed for commute behavior, customer satisfaction, changes in travel modes and travel behavior, use of transit passes, and intentions to continue with their current insurance policy.
-It will also look at marketability of PAYD to various populations i.e. suburban, urban and rural.
-The iPAID technology will also measure driving behavior variables such as braking and acceleration patterns.
+Participants will be surveyed for commute behavior, customer satisfaction, changes in travel modes and travel behavior, use of transit or HOV modes, and intentions to continue with their current insurance policy.
 Participants will receive discounts for participating in the PAYD pilot.
-The PAYD pilot will also examine pricing and billing models.
-This proposal will lead to the implementation of PAYD insurance in Washington State.
+The PAYD pilot will also examine pricing and billing models..
 PAYD insurance enables substantial consumer savings and has been estimated to lead to between a 9 to 20 percent reduction in driving, with commensurate congestion reduction and air quality benefits.
+The PAYD pilot will also develop estimates of emissions reductions.